VadimKostinProg/Calculator/README.md

 You also can use such constanct as pi number and Euler`s number in your expresion.

 Calculator privades you with such functions as square root(button "sqrt"), trigonometrical functions(buttons "sin", "cos", "tan"), logarifmical functions(buttons "log", "lg", "ln"), where "log" is a logarifm with base 2.
 If you want to use some of this functions you need to click the corrisponding button(for instance "cos").
-After that the name of this function will apear on textblock of the calculator, and then you need to type open bracket, value to this function and close bracket(like in this example "cos(pi / 3)").
+After that the name of this function will apear on textblock of the calculator, and then you need to type open bracket, parametr to this function and close bracket(like in this example "cos(pi / 3)").